Notifications

 Overview

-Bill 14, the Justice Statutes Amendment Act, 2025, would amend several pieces of legislation, including the Election Act, the Election Finances and Contributions Disclosure Act, the Conflicts of Interest Act, the Citizen Initiative Act, the Referendum Act the Legal Profession Act and the Justice of the Peace Act.
+The Justice Statutes Amendment Act, 2025, amends several pieces of legislation, including the Election Act, the Election Finances and Contributions Disclosure Act, the Conflicts of Interest Act, the Citizen Initiative Act, the Referendum Act the Legal Profession Act and the Justice of the Peace Act.

-If passed, Bill 14 would improve democratic processes, ensure funding for legal services for vulnerable Albertans, improve regulation of the legal profession and support public safety by ensuring enough justices of the peace are available to hear emergency and other matters.
+It improves democratic processes, ensures funding for legal services for vulnerable Albertans, improves regulation of the legal profession and supports public safety by ensuring enough justices of the peace are available to hear emergency and other matters.

 Key changes by legislation

-The following is a summary of the key changes proposed in Bill 14, the Justice Statutes Amendment Act, 2025.
+The following is a summary of the key changes in the Justice Statutes Amendment Act, 2025.
 For full descriptions of the bill’s amendments, see the legislation fact sheet.

 • Election Act

-• Alberta’s government is proposing amendments to increase the number of signatures required to run in provincial elections to 100 from 25.
+• Alberta’s government has implemented an increase of the number of signatures required to run in provincial elections to 100 from 25.

-• Electors would be prohibited from signing more than one nomination paper per provincial election.
+• Electors are now prohibited from signing more than one nomination paper per provincial election.

 • Election Finances and Contributions Disclosure Act

-Proposed amendments to the Election Finances and Contributions Disclosure Act would clarify and expand the restrictions on party names that the chief electoral officer must follow when registering new parties or adjusting the register to reflect a party’s new name in the register of political parties.
+Amendments to the Election Finances and Contributions Disclosure Act clarify and expand the restrictions on party names that the chief electoral officer must follow when registering new parties or adjusting the register to reflect a party’s new name in the register of political parties.

-• The chief electoral officer would have to refuse to register a party, or adjust the register to reflect a party’s new name, if:
+• The chief electoral officer must now refuse to register a party, or adjust the register to reflect a party’s new name, if:

 • that party’s name uses a distinctive word or phrase that is uniquely associated with another registered party or predecessor to a registered party.